mikekistler/aspnet-openapi-examples/README.md

 The `paths` object is just a map of path to `pathItem`.
 ASP.NET creates an entry in this map for every path specified in a Map[Get,Put,Post,Delete,Patch] method.

+Paths appear in the generated `paths` object in the order in which they are defined in the application.

 OpenAPI allows specification extensions in a `paths` object -- these can be added with a [DocumentTransformer].

 ## Path Item Object